H.

 Mockups:

 I design the interface in a minimalism and contrasting style to reflect the identity of this gallery as contemporary art focused.
-I tried to decrease the usage of color and create contrast mainly through typography and layout to draw viewers's focus onto the overall flatness as well as the balancing between text and image, hence produce a visual effect that maintain both readability and visual interest.
+I tried to decrease the usage of color and create contrast mainly through typography and layout to draw viewers's attention onto the overall flatness as well as the balancing between text and image, hence produce a visual effect that maintains both readability and visual interest.

 When you hover over the exhibition card, a left and right arrow would appear which could let you preview other exhibition pages, as well as the title of the exhibition with an up arrow beyond.